 What I loved the most about the theme of education in the series is how it gives Harry's life meaning.
 Hogwarts is Harry's home - his friends are like his family, his professors are like family as well, and he is truly himself when he is at school.
 Similarly, school for me is like a home away from home - I feel so joyful when I am around knowledge and am seeking knowledge all the time under the guidance of incredible mentors.
 It is very empowering to feel like there are infinite things you can learn and new discoveries that await you if you persevere with passion and hard work.
 I wouldn't be surprised if J.K.
 Rowling also felt that her PhD days were some of her fondest memories.

-All in all, the Harry Potter series is chalk-full of educational themes - the message that education is a right for everyone, that great mentorship produces great students, that the choices we make and what rules we choose to follow or ignore comes with consequences, that a student has the freedom to carve their own path in life regardless of their past circumstances, and once again - my favourite - that school can be the time for you to shine and can be one of the most exciting times of your life.
+All in all, the Harry Potter series is chock-full of educational themes - the message that education is a right for everyone, that great mentorship produces great students, that the choices we make and what rules we choose to follow or ignore come with consequences, that a student has the freedom to carve their own path in life regardless of their past circumstances, and once again - my favourite - that school can be the time for you to shine and can be one of the most exciting times of your life.
 So cherish it and enjoy every last moment of it! :)

 Now back to sleep...